adaves1/OpenRuby/README.md

 ---

 ## License
-`OpenRuby` is licensed under the MIT License.
-Use, modify, and distribute it freely.
+`OpenRuby` is licensed under the MIT License, allowing you to use, modify, and distribute it freely.